This paper is a draft, please do not reproduce without authorization.

 to Top of page

-In the 1990 International Classification of Diseases, the World Health Organization (WHO) defines drug dependence as follows:
+In the 1990 International Classification of Diseases (ICD), the World Health Organization (WHO) defines drug dependence as follows:

 The WHO definition of drug dependence is expanded below to include other forms of dependence in which there is no consumption of a substance identified as a drug, but where a psychological and sometimes physical dependency is nevertheless established between an individual and another person or a behaviour.
-Such an extension links all addictions by their common denominator of emotional anesthesia, another name for what is meant in the WHO definition by "to avoid the discomfort of its [the drug's] absence".
-The generalization of the concept of addiction is decried by some as the spreading of a hypochondriac or victim mentality.
-Such objection does not hold when addiction is not viewed as a modern plague against which humanity is absolutely powerless but, on the contrary, as a widespread and misdirected attempt to avoid anxiety by resorting to behaviours to which individuals become enslaved.
-The term "dis-ease" in such a situation is a matter of semantics and describes a departure from a healthy sense of harmony.
-In order to illustrate the generalized definition of addiction introduced above, a brief examination of the basic components of the human condition is necessary.
+Such an extension sheds light on the common denominator of all addictions, i.e. emotional anaesthesia, another name for what is meant in the WHO definition by "to avoid the discomfort of its [the drug's] absence".
+Although such a generalization of the concept of addiction is decried by some as fostering a hypochondriac or victim mentality, that objection does not hold because addiction is not a modern version of the Black Death since its dynamics is fairly well understood and a wide range of resources are available to defeat it.
+Addiction is, to put it simply, a widespread and misdirected attempt to avoid anxiety by resorting to behaviours to which individuals can become enslaved.
+The term "dis-ease" befits such an enslavement since it describes a condition characterized by a departure from a healthy sense of ease and harmony.
+In order to illustrate the generalized definition of addiction introduced above, a brief examination of the basic components of the human condition may help.

 to Top of page